avarakin/MirrorGenerator/README.md

 Please note that this toolpath will produce a parabolic shape.

-MirrorGenerator.py has input parameter at the top of the file to configure the job parameters.
+MirrorGenerator.py has input parameters at the top of the file to configure the job parameters.
 It just spits out the g-code to the console, you need to capture it into file using file redirection:

 ```
 python MirrorGenerator.py > mirror.gcode